 - Assets held in a qualifying trust

 If you are a beneficiary of a trust, someone else legally owns money or other assets for your benefit.
-If you have a trust or are setting up a trust, the ministry must review and approve the trust before it qualifies for the trust asset exemption.
+If you have a trust or are setting up a trust, we must review and approve it before it qualifies for the exemption.

 Get legal advice if you want to create a trust or if you need more information specific to your situation.